Paul Mitchell Pro Tools Express Ion Unclipped 3-in-1 Curling Wand Review

 Ease of use and maintenance

-• Setup: Click a barrel on the base until it locks, then power up and select your temperature.
+• Setup: Attach a barrel to the base until it locks, power on, then select your temperature.

-• Technique: Wrap hair away from the face for classic waves or toward the face for a glam look.
-Hold for a few seconds, release, then let curls cool before brushing out.
+• Technique: Wrap hair away from the face for classic waves, or alternate directions for a more natural finish.
+Hold briefly, release, and let curls cool before brushing or combing through.

-• Care: Wipe product residue off the barrel while cool.
-Store in the pouch to protect the finish.
+• Care: After the tool cools, wipe off any product residue.
+Store it in the pouch to help protect the finish.

 Key features that matter